SAMPLEDemonstration data for an Islington rear extension. Your report covers your postcode, your constraints, your odds.Get yours — £9

 What’s specific about your property

 7 constraint layers were checked against national and local datasets for your address.
-6 came back clear — your property is not listed, not in a flood zone, not in the green belt, and carries no Article 4 direction or tree preservation orders.
-That’s all good news.
+6 came back clear — your property is not listed, not in a flood zone, not in the green belt, not in an AONB, free of Article 4 directions and free of tree preservation orders.

 The one that matters is the conservation area.
 Your property sits within the Upper Street (North) Conservation Area, designated for its special architectural and historic character.
 This doesn’t prevent you building — but it tightens the permitted development limits that apply to your house, restricts how much the council will tolerate in terms of design and materials, and means your application will be assessed by a conservation officer as well as a standard planning case officer.